abhoi/2017-vrar/_posts/2017-11-02-PROJECT3_proposal.md

 ![p3_1]({{ site.url }}/assets/p3_1.jpg)

-The second one goes into more details of the "Detailed view" and "Filter view".
+The second one goes into more details of the **"Detailed view"** and **"Filter view"**.
 Note, none of this is final and more things will be added/removed based on feasibility, appropriateness, and functionality wise:

 ![p3_2]({{ site.url }}/assets/p3_2.jpg)

-An minimal inspiration for the navigation view is inspired by Andrew Hart's [project](https://github.com/ProjectDent):
+A minimal inspiration for the navigation view is inspired by Andrew Hart's [project](https://github.com/ProjectDent):

 ![Demonstration]({{ site.url }}/assets/ar2.gif)

+Lots more detail and better looking 3D models will be used instead of the stock shapes.

 ### General Description

 The primary features we aim to implement in the application are:

-1. Insert a HUD popup of basic information about places in current camera view with following information:
+1. Insert a **HUD popup** of basic information about places in current camera view with following information:
 	- Place Type Icon
     - Place Name
     - Distance from current location in miles
-2. Click on desirable popup to view more information about the place including:
+2. Click on desirable popup to view **more information** about the place including:
 	- A descriptive picture of the place
     - Description box with quick description of the place
     - Picture collage to view more pictures